white-rabbit-1-sketch/golang-crawler/README.md

 - The mechanism for saving downloaded pages is implemented as a proof of concept – it saves pages but without preserving site structure, etc. This would require a separate, more comprehensive solution.
 - I understand the weak points and unfinished areas very well; all such aspects were intentionally skipped.

+- That's about it.
+Thanks to everyone who took the time to read this!

 ## Commands

 Common run: